scrotal lump post pic

 Investigations

-• Bloods: FBC, U&E, CRP, (can consider tumour markers if concerned – bHCG, LDH, AFP)
+• Bloods: FBC, U&E, CRP (can consider tumour markers if concerned – bHCG, LDH, AFP)

 • Ultrasound scan of the scrotum: this is the recommended first-line investigation for any scrotal lumps

-• Urinalysis is negative
+• Urinalysis is normal

-• FBC, U&E and CRP are unremarkable
+• FBC, U&E and CRP are normal

 Diagnosis